You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-They now have been stuck behind enemy lines for eighty-nine long days.
+They now have been stuck behind enemy lines for 89 long days.

-Uh one guy that I know does it is Frank Siller.
+One guy that I know does, it is Frank Siller.

 He runs the Tunnel to Towers Foundation.

-Now that was dedicated to honoring the sacrifice of his brother, uh Stephen Siller, uh firefighter, FDNY, 911, laid down his life to save other people.
+Now, that was dedicated to honoring the sacrifice of his brother, Stephen Siller, a firefighter, FDNY, 9-11, laid down his life to save other people.

 His brother was racing up to save lives.

-And what's amazing is 20 years in now, the Tunnels to Towers Foundation has supported our first responders, our vets, their families, providing heroes with with you know, whatever they need, mortgage free homes and and so much more.
+And what's amazing is 20 years in now, the Tunnels to Towers Foundation has supported our first responders, our vets, their families, providing heroes with whatever they need, mortgage-free homes, and so much more.

 Can't even begin to tell you the impact that Tunnels to Towers has on the lives of so many people that sacrificed so much for us.

-And our friend uh Frank Siller is back with us, sir.
+And our friend Frank Siller is back with us.

-Hey, Sean, thanks for having me uh on today.
+Hey, Sean, thanks for having me on today.

-And look, uh I'm right down at the Lincoln Memorial today.
+And look, I'm right down at the Lake Memorial today.

-We're reading uh the 7,070 names of all those great heroes that gave their life for our country uh while we could live uh like you said in these liberties, this freedom that we have here in America, uh over the last twenty years, we lost seven thousand twenty of our uh fellow Americans who are protecting us.
+We're reading the 7,070 names of all those great heroes that gave their life for our country while we could live, like you said, in these liberties, this freedom that we have here in America.

-Um and we started early this morning and we're uh was we're still doing it as of as I'm speaking with you right now.
+And we started early this morning and we're still doing it as I'm speaking with you right now.

-And by the way, and uh we we should point out I mean you've had amazing success, and for example, you've have given mortgage-free homes or paid off mortgages for thirty-five gold star families around the country through their Gold Star Family Home Program.
+And for example, you have given mortgage-free homes or paid off mortgages for 35 Gold Star families around the country through their Gold Star Family Home program.

-Um, you know, you also you you did this for 15 U.S. Army soldiers, 14 U.S. Navy sailors, four Marines, one Air Force captain, one major in the North Carolina Air National Guard.
+You know, you also, you did this for 15 U.S. Army soldiers, 14 U.S. Navy sailors, four Marines, one Air Force captain, one major in the North Carolina Air National Guard.

 But this is what you do all year long.